If you came to this page directly and do not see a navigation frame on top, please go to the home page.

 Kamnik

-1915 Kamnik Kamnik is located at an altitude of 483 m on the Kamniška Bistrica and Nevljica streams in the north of the Osrednjeslovenska (Central Slovenia) region.
+1915 Kamnik Kamnik is located at an elevation of 483 m on the Kamniška Bistrica and Nevljica streams in the north of the Osrednjeslovenska (Central Slovenia) region.

-Kamik was first mentioned in 1229.
-At that time was prosperous strong in economy and even had its own mint.
+Kamik was first mentioned in 1061 as a village in possession of the counts of Andechs, making it one of the oldest in Slovenia.
+As a market town it was first mentioned in 1188 as a property of the counts of Andechs.
+As a town it was first mentioned in 1229/1267.
+At that time was prosperous and even had its own mint.
 At the time it was protected by two castles (Stari grad and Mali grad) overlooking the town.
+During the Middle Ages it was one of he most important trading places in the duchy of Carniola, being located at the road between Ljubljana and Celje.
 In 1501 the town obtained the privilege for an annual fair.
+In the 16th century, however, lost its importance.
 During the times of the Austrian monarchy, Kamnik was the site of a large gunpowder factory.
-In order to set up another such facility that was located farther away from the fron lines, a new factory was set up in Trofaiach (Styria).
+In order to set up another such facility that was located farther away from the front lines, a new factory was set up in Trofaiach (Styria).
 Through history Kamnik has been successful in keeping its old idyllic look with many medieval and Baroque façades.
 The old town features medieval buildings under the castles on the hill.
 Mali grad ('small castle') with its three-storey Romanesque chapel is still preserved, while only ruins are left of Stari grad ('old castle').
 A tourist attraction is the arboretum Volčji potok, a permanent exhibition of flowers and trees under the nearby Kamnik Alps.